Stefa093/music-radio-app/README.md

 ## Description

-This is a web Music Store where you can buy all the music you want but for that you need to have an account, this app will let you create a new account in case you don't have one or you can just login in your account and enjoy all the music we have.
+This is a Music Store where you can buy all the music you want but for that you need to have an account, this app will let you create a new account in case you don't have one or you can just login in your account and enjoy all the music we have.

 ## App Link